Have you graduated/are you graduating soon and you would like to know what you can do after your graduation? Please find three options below:

 Application for the orientation year permit should happen directly at the Dutch Immigration and Naturalisation Service (IND).
 Are you:

-Start the procedure at the IND before you receive your diploma – so as soon as you have completed all parts of your programme, including thesis, and the date of your graduation ceremony is known.
+Start the procedure at the IND before you receive your diploma – so as soon as you have completed all parts of your programme, including thesis, and the date of your graduation is known (you can check Osiris).

 - You need your proof of graduation statement (this you can get online) for the application process.